 Vesting Schedules Demand Patience

 Vesting into shares teaches you the value of waiting for a reward.
 While your cash compensation – salary, bonus and commission, perhaps – give you instant gratification, vesting takes time.
 A vesting schedule identifies how many shares you vest into each year, quarter or month.
 Some companies also further encourage you by accelerating vesting, if you make a certain deliverable date, for example.
 In addition, you may receive fully vested shares as an award for significant results.

 Combined, you may have a variety of vesting schedules.
 Whip out a spreadsheet to stay on top of what you're vesting into and when.

 Offering vesting is a benefit to both you and your company.
-Your company doesn't have to pay out as much in cash compensation, decreasing the drain on cash flow.
+Your company doesn't have to pay out as much in cash compensation, because shares of stock represent ownership in the company and not an actual cash payment to employees, decreasing the drain on cash flow.
 As an employee, you receive the benefit of either a potential windfall from vesting into an option or the direct benefit of vesting into shares.
 In addition, vesting encourages employee retention -- few employees voluntarily walk away from the compensation potential that vested shares represent.

 Since vested shares are a form of compensation, Uncle Sam needs his due.
 The manner in which you are taxed depends on the type of vested shares.
 If you're vesting into an option, you are taxed when you sell the stock.
 However, the taxes vary based on when you buy the stock and when you sell it.

 When you vest into a stock award, you are taxed on the compensation income the shares represent.
 From the earlier example, you are taxed on the value of the 200 shares you vest into based on the stock price that day.
 If the stock is selling at $30, you are liable for $6,000 at your income tax rate.
 You may also be liable for further taxes if you later sell the stock.